huwwpnotes/huwwpnotes.github.io/pages/web-methodology.md

     1. Google dorks
 3. For each subdomain perform directory brute forcing
     1. Gobuster
+4. Test each "site" for information + low hanging fruit
+    1. nmap
+    2. Using components with Known Vulnerabilities
+    3. Security misconfiguration (open buckets, no auth control)
-4. Identify points of interaction
+5. Identify points of interaction
     1. Burp
-5. Test each point of interaction for vulnerabilities
+6. Test each point of interaction for vulnerabilities
+    1. Injection
+    2. XSS
+    3. CSRF
+    4. SSRF
+    5. File Inclusion
+7. Test for other issues
-    1. xss
+    1. Access control failures

-### Subdomain Enumeration
+    2. Logic failures
+    3. Cookies/JWT